Abecid/abecid.github.io/docs/_posts/2022-09-06-gazeestimationnormalization.md

         landmarks = np.append(landmarks, np.array([[min(width, landmark.x*width), min(height, landmark.y*height)]]), axis=0)
     return landmarks, face_center(landmarks)
 ```
-We are only extracting the landmarks we are interested in, which is sroted in *TEMPLATE_LANDMARK_INDEX*.
+We are only extracting the landmarks we are interested in, which is sorted in *TEMPLATE_LANDMARK_INDEX*.
 The 2D pixel coordinates are calculated by multiplying the width and height of the image.
-All of the landmakrs are appended in an array *landmarks*
+All of the landmarks are appended in an array *landmarks*
 3. The head pose is estimated
 ```python
 landmarks = landmarks.astype(np.float32)